ColtMulk/SUITSTrackingApp/README.md

 # SUITS Member Point Tracking

-Requirements: Ruby 3.0.0, rails gem, pg gem, and postgresql set up on your machinee
+Requirements: Ruby 3.0.0, rails gem, pg gem, and postgresql set up on your machine

 To set up on your local machine, first create a postgres user called suitsapp with: